AnnieChen1130/Memory/README.md

 but as a person who is always easily distracted and not so well-organized, sitting down at the table and starting to type long paragraphs seems a bit hard for me.

-Luckily with a burst of LLMs since 2022, NLP become so popular that everyone get easily hands on related technologies, and empowered with AI-coding tools, we can starting to build something for our own.
+Luckily with a burst of LLMs since 2022, NLP become so popular that everyone get easily hands on related technologies, and empowered with AI-coding tools, we can start to build something for our own.
 So this is it, the *Synapse: a Memory System*.
 It won't try to think in place of you, it just tries to be your auxiliary hippocampus well: remembering and effortlessly finding, regradless of the way you stored it.

+Also, the presence of Nvidia's Jetson series device makes inferencing on multiple LLMs with a consumer-grade hardware (that many of us are affordable) possible.
+Actually this project is mainly designated for and with a `Jetson AGX Orin`.
+This bad boy's 275 TOPS AI performance and 64GB of unified memory is brutal, while all of these runs on a ~50w power source!
+It can definately be your own AI server!

 ## System Architecture

+> **This project is still under development, and had not been tested on non-Jetson devices.**

 The system is built on a decoupled, asynchronous architecture to ensure scalability and responsiveness.
 The core components work together to handle ingestion and retrieval pipelines.